AdobeDocs/audience-manager.en/help/using/features/traits/about-folder-traits.md

 ## Folder Trait Reporting {#folder-traits-reporting}

 [!UICONTROL Folder traits] capture all the users from the traits in the folder structure below them.
 If you move a trait from a folder to another folder, the change propagates to our [data collection servers](../../reference/system-components/components-data-collection.md) just like a trait rule change.
-The reporting updates in the next reporting run to reflect this change across the reporting date ranges (1, 7, 14, 30, 60, 90, lifetime).
+The reporting updates in the next reporting run to reflect this change across the reporting date ranges (1, 7, 14, 30, 60, 90).
 The old reporting numbers from the previous days will not change.

 ## Role-Based Access Controls (RBAC) Permissions {#role-based-access-controls}